Scalable Polar Code Construction for Successive Cancellation List Decoding: A Graph Neural Network-Based Approach: Preliminaries

-\ac{rl} is a type of machine learning technique that enables an agent to learn in an interactive environment by trial and error using feedback from its own actions and experiences. \ac{rl} techniques are shown to be particularly powerful for a \ac{mdp} environment, in which the environment's state transition and feedback to the agent (reward) are conditionally independent of the agent's interaction history with the environment given the current environment state and the agent's action.
-A typical \ac{rl} setup for a \ac{mdp} environment is defined by the following key elements: \begin{itemize} \item a set $\mathcal{S}$ representing {\bf states} of the environment; \item an {\bf action space} $\mathcal{A}(s)$ that specifies the set of actions that the agent can take at state $s$; \item a \textbf{transition rule} $\Pr(s'|s,a)$, which is the probability of transitioning to state $s' \in \mathcal{S}$ at the next time step given that the agent takes action $a \in \mathcal{A}(s)$ at the current state $s$.
-The transition probability may be unknown to the agent; \item an immediate {\bf reward} function $r(s,a,s')$ that determines the agent's received reward when the agent takes action $a$ at state $s$ and the environment transitions to state $s'$.
+\ac{rl} is a machine learning technique where an agent learns in an interactive environment by trial and error using feedback from its own actions and experiences. \ac{rl} techniques are particularly powerful for a \ac{mdp} environment, in which the environment's state transition and feedback to the agent (reward) are conditionally independent of the agent's interaction history with the environment given the current environment state and the agent's action.
+A typical \ac{rl} setup for a \ac{mdp} environment is defined by the following key elements: \begin{itemize} \item a set $\mathcal{S}$ representing \textit{states} of the environment; \item an \textit{action space} $\mathcal{A}(s)$ that specifies the set of actions that the agent can take at state $s$; \item a \textit{transition rule} $\Pr(s'|s,a)$, which is the probability of transitioning to state $s' \in \mathcal{S}$ at the next time step given that the agent takes action $a \in \mathcal{A}(s)$ at the current state $s$.
+The agent may not know the transition probability; \item an immediate \textit{reward} function $r(s,a,s')$ that determines the agent's received reward when the agent takes action $a$ at state $s$ and the environment transitions to state $s'$.
 The reward function can be stochastic. \end{itemize}